 Their discovery led to further studies and tools to help with cancer treatment.
 After many years working with very hazardous materials Irène was diagnosed with leukemia due to exposure of polonium.
 Later her health began to decline and she died on March 17, 1956 of leukemia at the age of 58 after a lifetime of exposure to radiation.

-In my last post I shared tips for recent science graduates and now I want to share 5 things NEVER to ask a recent graduate.
-Do you remember the questions people asked you?
-I do!
-After hearing the same questions it can be annoying and frustrating, especially if you are not where you want to be in your STEM career.
+In my last post, I shared tips for recent science graduates and now I want to share 5 things NEVER to ask a recent graduate.
+After hearing the same questions it can be tough, especially if you are not where you want to be in your STEM career.
 Things take time and people need to respect your decisions.

 My Top 5 Things NEVER to Say to a Recent Graduate: